Title

 Issues Presented to the Supreme Court

-FMIC argued that Central Bank Circular No. 905 (effective January 1, 1983) removed ceilings on interest rates and should retroactively validate the loan terms.
-The Supreme Court rejected retroactive application.
-It applied the elementary contract rule that the law in force at the time the contract was made governs the contract.
-Circular No. 905 did not repeal the Usury Law; it merely suspended its effectivity and a circular cannot repeal a statute.
-Therefore the Usury Law as in force in 1978 governed the transaction and Circular No. 905 could not validate otherwise usurious stipulations made in 1978.
+The Court rejected FMIC’s contention that Central Bank Circular No. 905 should be applied retroactively to validate the loan terms.
+The Court held that the law in force at the time the contract was executed governs the contract and that Circular No. 905 did not repeal or amend the Usury Law but merely suspended its effectivity; a circular cannot repeal a statute.
+Accordingly, retroactive application of the Circular to a contract of January 31, 1978 could not be presumed.

 ...continue reading